“Is this the start?”

-Hormones that act as chemical signalers are part of what’s known as the endocrine system (this is where we get the word endocrinologist – a doctor who specialises in hormonal health).
-Oestrogen, progesterone, testosterone, thyroid hormone, insulin and cortisol are all examples of endocrine hormones.
-These hormones are released from glands and transported in your bloodstream to trigger changes in other parts of your body.
-These changes depend not only on the hormone but also what type of cell is triggered.
+Hormones that act as chemical messengers are part of the endocrine system.
+An endocrinologist is a doctor who specialises in hormonal health.
+Oestrogen, progesterone, testosterone, thyroid hormone, insulin, and cortisol are all examples of endocrine hormones (1).
+These hormones are released from glands and transported through your bloodstream to trigger changes in other parts of your body.
+These changes depend on the hormone and also what type of cell is triggered.

 What hormones are involved in menopause?